jandleuven/learn-github/README.md

 # learn-github
-This is to learn Github
+This is to learn Github.
 It is the first repository I created.